Economic Drivers Behind European Maritime Exploration

 2.1 The Rise of Merchant Capitalism

 The late Middle Ages saw the emergence of merchant families—such as the Medicis in Florence and the Fugger family in Germany—who accumulated capital by financing trade expeditions.
-On top of that, these financiers sought new ventures to diversify risk and increase returns.
+These financiers sought new ventures to diversify risk and increase returns.
 Maritime exploration offered large‑scale, high‑payoff projects that attracted investment from both private individuals and emerging state institutions.

 2.2 The Role of Stock Companies

 The Dutch VOC (Vereenigde Oostindische Compagnie) and the English EIC (East India Company) were early examples of joint‑venture enterprises.
-Because of that, by pooling resources, they could afford expensive ships, crew, and armaments.
-The promise of exclusive trading rights and tax exemptions further sweetened the deal for investors, creating a virtuous cycle of capital inflow and exploration Took long enough..
+By pooling resources, they could afford expensive ships, crew, and armaments.
+The promise of exclusive trading rights and tax exemptions further sweetened the deal for investors, creating a virtuous cycle of capital inflow and exploration Simple as that..

 3. Competition and the “Race to the New World”